pmndrs/zustand/docs/guides/practice-with-no-store-actions.md

 This has a few advantages:

-- It does not require a hook to call an action;
+- It doesn't require a hook to call an action;
 - It facilitates code splitting.

-While this pattern does not offer any downsides, some may prefer colocating due to its encapsulated nature.
+While this pattern doesn't offer any downsides, some may prefer colocating due to its encapsulated nature.